What to expect at NSO?

 The math placement exam is required of all first-year and transfer students who are not transferring math credits.
 Exceptions include Summer Science students (WISTEM) with college math credit; Spelman’s Early College Program students with college math credit; students who score 4 or higher on the AP Calculus Examination; students who score 5, 6, or 7 on the International Baccalaureate (IB) Program Higher Level Examinations; and students earning a score of 50 on the math CLEP exam.

 A computer literacy examination is given each semester for the purpose of exempting students from CIS 100.
 The examination consists of both written and hands-on components.
 The examination may be taken only once.
 Students seeking exemption must take the examination no later than the end of the second year.
 Exemption from the course does not carry credit hours.
-The examination for CIS 100 will be given each semester during registration and early registration.
+The exemption examination for CIS 100 will be given during NSO and early registration for the spring semester.

 All students with one or more years of foreign language study are required to take an online or onsite language placement examination in the language she has previously studied.
 A student who wishes to start a new language at Spelman should still take the placement exam in the language she has studied previously.

 Students who receive an exceptional score online or onsite are required to take an onsite oral examination.
-Students who earn an exceptional score will receive an email notification to complete an oral exam.
-The time and location of the oral exam will be provided in an email notification and posted on your NSO portal.
+Students will receive email notification if an oral examination is required.
+The time and location of the oral exam will be provided in the email notification.

 Students who wish to take their placement exam in Japanese, Latin, German or Portuguese should refer to the New Student Orientation schedule for testing information.
 These exams are administered onsite.